 Our Governance and Nominating Committee is responsible for identifying and recommending nominees for election to the Board.
 The committee will consider nominees recommended by shareholders if the shareholder submits the nomination in compliance with applicable requirements.
 The committee did not receive any shareholder nominations for election of directors at this year's meeting.
-All of the nominees for director standing for election at the meeting (other than Mr. Mitchell and Ms. Peterson) were most recently elected or re-elected as directors at our 2011 annual meeting.
+All of the nominees for director standing for election at the meeting (other than Mr. Mitchell and Ms. Peterson) were most recently elected or re-elected as directors at our 2011 annual meeting of shareholders.
+Prior to the 2011 annual meeting, the Board had consisted of nine directors, of whom two retired from the Board at the 2011 annual meeting.
 Dr. Goldberg was nominated and elected to fill one of the vacancies created by those retirements.
 Subsequently, both Mr. Mitchell and Ms. Peterson were initially introduced to the Governance and Nominating Committee by a third-party search firm retained by the committee to assist it in identifying and evaluating candidates to fill the other vacancy that had been created by the retirement of two directors as described above.
-In connection with its engagement by the committee, the third-party search firm then assisted the committee in preparing a position description for the new director and identified a list of potential candidates based on that description.
+In connection with its engagement by the committee, the third-party search firm assisted the committee in preparing a position description for the new director and identified a list of potential candidates based on that description.
 The search firm then assisted the committee in prioritizing the potential candidates and conducted initial evaluations of the prioritized candidates, reporting its findings to the committee.
 Based on those initial evaluations, certain of the candidates met with members of the committee, as well as our CEO and our Chairman of the Board.
 Ultimately, the committee determined that both Mr. Mitchell and Ms. Peterson should be recommended for election to the Board, and the search firm then conducted reference reviews of both candidates and reported its findings to the committee.
 The